 Biometric system implementation is not just user dependent but iris-scanning technology has to pass through EU test also after complying with major data protection and privacy checks.

 The EU has a vigorous legal framework on privacy and data protection, known as fundamental rights.
 Biometric data, such as iris scans, are specially treated cases due to their sensitive nature and psychological and social factors involved.

-Before adapting the iris technology certain legal considerations have to be met.
+Before adopting the iris technology certain legal considerations have to be met.
 Under EU law and the European Convention on Human Rights, authorities will have to be shown demonstration to convince them about its need and to prove that iris recognition was the least disturbing solution.
 A proportionality test is also required to balance out threats and opportunities for a final nod.

-The fact that Long-range iris scanners can capture data without the subjects consent also calls for legal investigation as EU is a legislative body and requires public knowledge regarding this issue as their basic rights.
-Another issue is data security mostly in case of smart phones scans stored on them will require top notch security.
+The fact that Long-range iris scanners can capture data without the subject’s consent also calls for legal investigation as EU is a legislative body and requires public knowledge regarding this issue as their basic rights.
+Another issue is data security mostly in case of smartphones scans stored on them will require top-notch security.
 Data stored on the cloud is likely to move around between different servers and countries, which makes preventing illegal access more difficult.

 One restriction is also that this technology is not foolproof and accuracy is also the EU principle of data protection law this is a safety procedure which is a must in the advent of technology like this.

 Watch the live demo of how this scanner identifies people from a long distance:

 Did you enjoy reading this article?
 Kindly do like our page on Facebook and follow us on Twitter.